armory3d/armory_examples/logic_object_translate/README.md

-Press keyboard WASD to translate object
+Keyboard `WASD` to translate object